mcnemesis/cli_tttt/README.md

 v:A:123|v:vTest:{some value}|i:http://httpbin.org/get|w*:
 ```

-This simple example returns the following:
+That simple example returns the following:

 ```JSON
 {